muntazar77/Tama-shop/README.md

 ## :star: Give A Star

-You can also give this repository a star to show more people and they can use this repository.
+You can also give this repository a star to show more people and they can use this repository.,

 <br />